Pricing: How much is a Private Event Bartending Service?

-For most events during the year, such as weddings, cocktail parties, corporate celebrations, and anniversaries, the services of a professional bartender can enhance the gathering.
-Regardless of the size of the event, bartending services can be hired to create a memorable celebration.
-Events ranging from casual backyard get-togethers to more formal occasions can benefit from having a bartender available.
+For most events during the year (such as weddings, cocktail parties, corporate celebrations, and anniversaries), the services of a professional bartender can enhance the gathering.
+Regardless of the size of the event, bartending services can be hired to ensure it’s a memorable celebration.
+Events ranging from casual backyard get-togethers to more formal occasions all benefit from having a bartender available, in many different ways.

 When planning for such an event, many factors go into the costs associated with professional bartender services.
 Here, we’ll explore some of these factors to help you determine whether a professional bartending service is right for your next important event.

-Each bartender or professional bartending service has their own fee structure.
-Some bartenders may charge an hourly rate, while others have a fixed fee for a block of time; for example, certain bartending services may have a flat rate for a 4-hour time and may charge extra for additional hours beyond that 4-hour block.
-Still, others may have a minimum number of hours.
-The highest quality companies create all-inclusive packages which include bartending costs as well as all supplies (which are called “full service” packages).
+Every bartender and professional bartending service has their own fee structure.
+Some bartenders may charge an hourly rate, while others have a fixed fee for a block of time.
+For example, certain bartending services may have a flat rate for a four hour time period and may charge extra for additional hours beyond that four hour block.
+Others may have a minimum number of hours.
+The highest quality companies create all-inclusive packages which include all bartending costs as well as all supplies (which are called “full service” packages).
 Top-tier mobile bars require ingredients from dozens of individual suppliers, often coming from specialized sources.
 Full-service companies take care of all of the sourcing for you, so all you need to provide is a space for the bar.

 It goes without saying that the larger the event, the more bartenders will be needed to adequately serve guests.
-Small events may require only one or two bartenders, while large corporate gatherings may need the assistance of more bartending professionals, including managers.
-In general, professional bartending services staff one bartender for every 50-75 guests.
+Small events may require only one or two bartenders, while large corporate gatherings may need the assistance of more bartending professionals, including event directors.

-The drink menus may affect the number of bartenders needed and the costs associated with bartending service.
-Complicated cocktails require more labor and time than serving wine or beer; a bartending service can help you plan out your drink menus and offerings, as well as advise you on the proper staffing to help you get the most out of your event.
+Drink menus may also affect the number of bartenders needed and the costs associated with providing beverage service.
+Complicated cocktails require more labor and time than serving wine or beer.
+A quality bartending service can help you plan out your drink menus and offerings, as well as advise you on the proper staffing to help you have the best outcome for your event.